 Too often, we assume that students will complete course readings just because they are on the syllabus.
 Many have good intentions but lack the time or skills to read all assigned texts for all of their courses deeply.
 Consider assigning less reading and then talking through strategies for reading the assignment before students dive into the text.
 Explain when the text was written, who the intended audience is, and what you hope they will get out of it.
 Provide 2-3 questions you hope students will be able to answer by the time they finish the reading.
 This practice will help students focus as they read.
 As Chris Tovani writes in I Read It, But I Don’t Get It (Stenhouse Publishers, 2000), students may not know which portions of the text are important or unimportant.

-This method has five steps: surveying, questioning, reading, reciting, and reviewing.
-It is an old method but a good one: it was first introduced in 1946 by Francis P. Robinson.
-Talking through these steps with a student can be effective and useful as you introduce course readings.
-Surveying involves first skimming a text to understand it better in about 3-5 minutes.
+Th SQ3R method has five steps: surveying, questioning, reading, reciting, and reviewing.
+First introduced in 1946 by Francis P. Robinson, it is an older method, but a good one.
+Talking through these steps with a student can be an effective and useful technique as you introduce course readings.
+Surveying involves first skimming a text to understand it better in just a few minutes.
 Questioning involves coming up with a dozen questions that can guide reading.
 Turning headings into questions can be helpful.
 Reading involves using the surveying and questioning steps to facilitate active reading.
 Reciting involves free-writing after the reading is done to quickly sum up what the text said—and answering the questions produced in the questioning phase.
 Reviewing involves explaining what the point of the reading was—from memory.

 - Model your reading habits in class.

 Students rarely see people read.
-They can assume it is an isolating and challenging process.
+They often assume it is an isolating and challenging process.
 If students struggle, they might give up because it does not seem like it is worth the effort, or because it feels like the effort is not worth it if they still will not understand the content of the text by the time they finish reading.
-Tovani recommends selecting a few tricky paragraphs and reading them together.
+In I Read It but I Don't Get It, Tovani recommends selecting a few tricky paragraphs and reading them together.
 Read the title out loud, and ponder its meaning—and what you expect from the text as a result.
 Read a few lines and pause to explain what associations you make with them.
 Stumble over a tough word and model looking it up.
 Share the key phrases that jump out to you.
 Show them how long it takes to read deeply and thoroughly.
 Invite them to share thoughts as you read together.
 Use this moment to invite students to share their reading practices.